 Law Commissions, Police Commissions and Supreme Court in a large number of judgments emphasised the need to maintain a balance between individual liberty and societal order while exercising the power of arrest.
 Police officers arrest as they believe that they possess the ability to do so.

-From a plain reading of the provisions of section 41 cr.p.c., it is evident that a person accused of offence punishable with imprisonment for a term which may be less than seven years or which may extend to seven years with or without fine, cannot be arrested by the police officer only on its satisfaction that such person had committed the offence punishable as aforesaid.
+From a plain reading of the provisions of section 41 cr.p.c., it is evident that a person accused of an offence punishable with imprisonment for a term which may be less than seven years or which may extend to seven years with or without fine, cannot be arrested by the police officer only on its satisfaction that such person had committed the offence punishable as aforesaid.

 An accused arrested without warrant by the police has the constitutional right under Article 22(2) of the Constitution of India and Section 57, Cr.PC to be produced before the Magistrate without unnecessary delay and in no circumstances beyond 24 hours excluding the time necessary for the journey.
-During the course of an investigation of a case, an accused can be kept in detention beyond a period of 24 hours only when it is authorised by the Magistrate in the exercise of power under Section 167 Cr.P.C.
+During an investigation of a case, an accused can be kept in detention beyond a period of 24 hours only when it is authorised by the Magistrate in the exercise of power under Section 167 Cr.P.C.

 Arnesh Kumar vs State Of Bihar & Anr [(2014) 8 SCC 273], Supreme Court held that: